 Ultimately, these issues are much easier to build in during the initial site development process than they are to fix after launch.
 That’s why working with a skilled and knowledgeable team is so important if you’re looking at redesigning and rebuilding your site.
 The good news though is that there is a wealth of tools out there for supporting anyone beginning their journey to creating a more accessible online experience.

 One very simple check you can do is to just turn off CSS on your site and see how the content flows and how readable and structured it is.
-As for going deeper… here are just a few options for you to check out if you’d like to see how your site currently performs for disabled users.
+If you want to go deep into testing your site, we have a comprehensive list here of all the ways you can test your site for accessibility compliance.
+But below is a list of a few options for you to check out if you’d like to see how your site currently performs for disabled users.

 Screen Readers